ubccpsc/310/project/Deliverable1.md

 * A public test suite that you will have complete access to.
 You are allowed to run this as many times as you want and are encouraged to add your own integration tests to the suite if you want to 'guess' the kinds of tests we will try in the private suite.
 We will automatically provision this for your team in Github.

 * A private test suite, that you will not have source-level access to.
-You will be able to request to run it against your implementation every 12h by submitting a command to Github; full details will be available in the [AutoTest](Autotest.md) documentation.
+You will be able to request to run it against your implementation every 12h by invoking the ```@CPSC310bot``` Github bot; full details will be available in the [AutoTest](AutoTest.md) documentation.

 ## Getting started